Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

   missing any elements. </p>

-  <p>Next we can then create our desired output URL by creating a string in
+  <p>Next we can create our desired output URL by creating a string in which
-  which we concatenate our domain name to the individual page URL.
+  we concatenate our domain name to the individual page URL.
 We locate the individual page URL by using its ID after inspecting.</p>"
 image13: /images/customurl.png
 imageAlt13: Retrieving the custom URL for the webpage